shaowen1991/five-in-a-row/README.md

 #mvp-starter
+Five in a row
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.